-‘N Sync Member Lance Bass Says ‘Please Someone Explain’ Britney Spears Conservatorship
+NSYNC Member Lance Bass Says 'Please Someone Explain' Britney Spears Conservatorship

 "And you need to remind your friend JT that he built his career off of her demise and he needs to apologize and come forward and say something," demanded a second Facebook user who believed Justin Timberlake owed his ex-girlfriend an apology.

-“I feel so bad for her.
-She just does not look well.
-Ugh.
-Breaks my heart.
-I hope she can be set free from this soon and be able to live her life on her own terms,” claimed a third follower.
+A third follower claimed to feel "so bad" for her.
+They said that she did not look well and that it broke their heart.
+They are hopeful she can be set "free" from this soon and be able to live her life on her own terms.

 Both stars ascended in the music business around the same time.
-She was already friends with Justin Timberlake when she opened for ‘N Sync ahead of the release of her first album Baby One More Time in 1999.
+She was already friends with Justin Timberlake when she opened for NSYNC ahead of the release of her first album Baby One More Time in 1999.
 She met the curly-haired teen idol at the age of 11 when they co-starred on The Mickey Mouse Club.

-‘N Sync performed together with Britney at Super Bowl XXXV with Aerosmith, Mary J. Blige, and Nelly.
+NSYNC performed together with Britney at Super Bowl XXXV with Aerosmith, Mary J. Blige, and Nelly.

-In an interview with Australia’s Today Extra in late December 2020, Lance commented on the singer’s legal battle with her dad, Jamie Spears reported Us Weekly.
+In an interview with Australia's Today Extra in late December 2020, Lance commented on the singer's legal battle with her dad, Jamie Spears, reported Us Weekly.

 He felt that she should be listened to if she wanted out of the conservatorship and her dad controlling it.
 He also shared he did not know the specifics of her situation.
-Lance also said he keeps in touch with her sister Jamie Lynn and said that as long as Jamie Lynn was okay with whatever she’s doing, he had to be as well.
+Lance said he keeps in touch with her sister, Jamie Lynn, and added that as long as Jamie Lynn was okay with whatever she's doing, he had to be as well.